By Rebecca Demarest

 Hitomi smiled, replying, of course.

 Together, they rose, and with the blessing of Yamauba, they returned to Hitomi’s village where a great feast awaited them.
-They celebrated their marriage with their family and friends and to this day they are happy
+They celebrated their marriage with their family and friends and to this day they are happy and studious, the traveling scholar and the farmer’s daughter.

 About The Author